How to mock functions for better unit tests

 Ok, again, a few things to note

-• I’ve created a mock response using the Mock class, this is just empty
+it again. - I’ve created a mock response using the

-• The order of the patched objects is the opposite to what you expect
+is called - The order of the patched objects is the opposite to what you expect

 @mock.patch("requests.request")